Kubratis/Kubratis/README.md

 - 👋 Hi, I’m @Kubratis
 - 👀 I’m interested in photography and charcoal drawing.
 - 🌱 I’m currently learning to make games with Unity.
-- 📫 How to reach me you can reach me by email at;kubraatis4@gmail.com
+- 📫 How to reach me?
+You can reach me by email at;kubraatis4@gmail.com

 <!---